 This pragma identifies an imported function (imported in the usual way with pragma Import) as corresponding to a C++ constructor.
 If External_Name and Link_Name are not specified then the Entity argument is a name that must have been previously mentioned in a pragma Import with Convention = CPP.
 Such name must be of one of the following forms:

+- function Fname return T

+- function Fname return T'Class

-- function Fname return T'Class - function Fname (...) return T'Class where T is a tagged type to which the pragma CPP_Class applies.
+- function Fname (...) return T

+- function Fname (...) return T'Class

+where T is a limited record type imported from C++ with pragma Import and Convention = CPP.